-“A layered approach, using both group and individual coverage (as seen in the graphic below), may be the best way to tap into the advantages of each and form a solid life insurance plan,” says Kruk.
+“A layered approach, using both group and individual coverage [as seen in the graphic below], may be the best way to tap into the advantages of each and form a solid life insurance plan,” explains Kruk.
 “By doing so, you diversify your coverage sources to meet your total life insurance needs.
-This allows you to blend the benefits of a group life insurance policy’s ease of attainment with an individual life insurance policy’s portability and control.”
+This allows you to blend the benefits of a group life insurance policy’s ease of attainment with an individual life insurance policy’s portability and control.

-“Since term life insurance is designed for income replacement during your working years, you may not need it if you can afford to retire,” Ewanich adds.
-Based on your budget and the possible need to transfer wealth at some point, he says you could also add a layer of permanent insurance now while you are in good health or revisit whether you may need to add permanent insurance later in life.
+“Because term life insurance is designed for income replacement during your working years, you may not need it if you can afford to retire,” Ewanich notes.
+Based on your budget and the possible need to transfer wealth at some point, Ewanich says you could also add a layer of permanent insurance now while you are in good health, or revisit whether you may need to add permanent insurance later in life.

-“If your plan is right,” says Kruk, “individual insurance will be about 80 percent or more of your total coverage.”
-He suggests possibly designing your individual layer to cover the portion of life insurance you would lose in group coverage if you leave your employer.
-"Consider purchasing a policy which gives you the option to buy a certain amount of additional insurance without providing proof of insurability."
+Kruk suggests possibly designing your individual layer to cover the portion of life insurance you would lose in group coverage if you leave your employer.
+"Consider purchasing a policy that gives you the option to buy a certain amount of additional insurance without providing proof of insurability."

 Ultimately, what you hope to create is a life insurance program that not only fits your budget, but includes key ingredients to help serve specific purposes within your financial plan.

 - Learn more about term life insurance.

 - Use our Term Insurance Needs Estimator to project your annual income and estimate your insurance coverage needs between now and your retirement date.
 Be sure to consult Fidelity's licensed insurance representatives about the amount of coverage you may need for your family.